 Saint Lucia’s smoking, sulfurous caldera is a source of pride — it’s known as the world’s only drive-in volcano, after all.

 Just below the smoking, bubbling caldera is the chance to cover your traveling companion in mineral-rich mud from head-to-toe.
+Head to Sulphur Springs Park for the perfect dose of detox.

-Have a Private Moment at Toraille Waterfall
+Enjoy a private moment at Toraille Waterfall

 Most guides will take you to the volcano and mud bath first so you can wash off in Toraille’s refreshing falls, but if you want it all to yourself, reverse that and head to the falls before cruise passengers get there.